umeshpareek15/dsb-2023/README.md

 Course repository of "Data Science for Business" in winter semester 22/23.

 # Submission
-Please submit your files compressed into a single zip file here, naming it with your last name.
+Please submit your project report into the folder that is entitled with your name.